A letter from number 10 Downing Street

 - If a sole trader or a partnership then a claim can be made but only against class 1 national insurance so unlikely to benefit payments to partners or sole traders, only their employees.

 - Unfortunately you cannot claim this relief against nannies, housekeepers or other domestic help.

 - For personal service companies, you can only use the allowance against actual payments not deemed income.

 The RM2 Partnership Limited are share scheme specialists, not PAYE specialists, so we cannot to be advise you on the rules relating to the Employment Allowance.
-However, there is more information on the HMRC Website, and your usual PAYE advisers will be able to assist further.
+However, your usual PAYE advisers will be able to assist further.